As an API user, I can purge completed task status records

 Cancellation does not appear to set a value for finish_time, so we can't use that to determine if it's safe to delete.
 We will need to look more closely at what the best thing is to do.
 If we delete one that's in the canceled state, it's possible that a worker process is still trying to write progress updates to the task.
 Maybe the best thing to do is ensure that wherever a task status is updated, it's ok if the object no longer exists and the update fails.

-#10 Updated by rbarlow about 6 years ago
+Updated by rbarlow over 8 years ago

 We have a story about adding a new state called cancel_requested that will track the time between the cancellation request and the successful cancellation of the task.
 I went ahead and related that story to this story.